AltorvoAV/TFT-lore/content/Locations/Shazahath Mountains - The Ruined Caverns.md

 The first sighting of [[Dragonspawn]] were born in the mountains.
 This is where [[Kurtulmak]] was born, and escaped, showing the want for freedom deep within [[Koboldkind]].

 ## 50 Years Ago
-[[Korraeth, Voice of the Flame|The Great Flame]] troubled a local tribe who believed their fate belonged to a beating heart beneath the mountain.
+[[Korraeth, Voice of the Flame|The Great Flame]] troubled [[Clan Roomba]] who believed their fate belonged to a beating heart beneath the mountain.
 Mercenaries, and [[The Sunrise Establishment (WWFtM)]] were sent to uncover the fears and put a stop to the cause.

 ## Map
 Coming soon, maybe